What is Medicare?

 The U.S. government has used the federal False Claims Act to investigate a wide range of healthcare providers, from small one-physician offices, clinical laboratories and managed care organizations, to global pharmaceutical companies, nursing homes, hospital chains and home health agencies.

 There are financial incentives for whistleblowers within the provisions of the False Claims Act.
 These permit whistleblowers to share in the government’s monetary recovery.
-When private whistleblowers bring healthcare fraud to the attention of the government, they receive 15 to 30 percent of the total recovery.
+For whistleblowers who bring successful False Claims Act suits, the financial rewards are anywhere from 15 to 30 percent of what the government ultimately recovers from the provider.
+A whistleblower, or qui tam, lawsuit allows those who report fraud to be rewarded for the professional and personal risks taken to expose and stop fraud against the government.

 Contact Us to Learn More